 3. Coffee helps decrease muscle pain.

 We don’t want to ignore body pain entirely because it is a way to signal to us that something is wrong, but sometimes when we want to go just past our comfort zone while working out it can be very helpful.
-Researchers at the University of Illinois found that subjects who consumed coffee prior to exercise experienced less muscle pain during their workout than their non-caffeinated counterparts.
+Researchers at the University of Illinois found that subjects who drink coffee prior to exercise experienced less muscle pain during their workout than their non coffee drinking counterparts.

 How does this work?
 We already know that caffeine blocks the adenosine receptors in the brain.
 These receptors are also heavily involved in the perception of pain.
 On top of blocking pain perception, natural pain killing neurotransmitters, dopamine and beta-endorphins, are also released with the consumption of coffee.
 This dual action of caffeine on pain helps you push through those “give in” moments of your workout.